 The Basics Of A New Strategic Framework

-There are 4 basic parts to the process.
+There are 4 basic parts to the process:

 Step 1: Separate Your Marketing From Sales

-This practice of using your website and blog in this way is a part of what we call a content marketing strategy, which will form the core of your marketing plan.
+This practice of using your website and blog in this way is part of what we call a content marketing strategy, which will form the core of your marketing plan.

 Step 2: Develop An Email Marketing System

-This means making sure you have sign-up forms on every page on your website and blog — this is the primary call to action I mentioned in the last step.
+This means placing sign-up forms on every page on your website and blog — this is the primary call to action I mentioned in the last step.